danielringch/xiamon/README.md

 ## **Prerequisites**

-- Python version 3.8 or newer
+- Python version 3.8 or newer with pip + venv
-- pip

 The hardware related plugins will only work on linux.
 All other should run on any OS, but I have no capacity to test this, so feedback is appreciated.
 My test machines run Ubuntu and Raspbian.